Mamma mia! Hear ABBA's first two new songs in nearly 40 years

-All you Dancing Queens, listen up.
-1970s Swedish pop group ABBA has reunited after nearly 40 years with a new album, Voyage -- and a planned concert experience featuring virtual versions of the four musicians.
+Listen up, all you Dancing Queens.
+Iconic Swedish pop group ABBA has reunited after nearly 40 years with a new album, Voyage -- and a planned concert experience featuring virtual versions of the four musicians.
 Two of the new songs are already available for listening, the album is coming in November, and the concert series with the virtual band will come to London in spring of 2022.
 Can you hear the drums, Fernando?

 The two new songs, I Still Have Faith in You and Don't Shut Me Down, are available now on Spotify, Apple Music, YouTube, Amazon, Pandora and Tidal.
 The video for I Still Have Faith in You, which features nostalgic footage of the band over the years, has earned over a million views in three hours.